 When we shy away from a topic, we send the message to our children that the topic is too scary, too overwhelming for their consideration.
 This has a powerful impact on young people.
 Think back to your own childhood.
 Were you ever scared that monsters might be lurking in the dark corners of your room at night?
 How did the adults in your life handle that fear?
 Did they quickly brush the topic aside or did you have the opportunity to sit down and hold a meaningful conversation about the fear with a trusted adult?

 I remember how it felt when grownups quickly moved on from a topic, clearly trying to steer my attention away.
 I wasn’t fooled.
 A little red flag went up.
 The subject was clearly a big deal and I should be worried.
 My parents couldn’t even talk about it, after all!
-On the other hand, when time was taken to calmly explore my fears, it was like casting a bright beacon of light over something that was previously dark, tangled and confusing.
+On the other hand, when time was taken to calmly explore my fears, it was like casting a bright beacon of light over something that previously lurked in the shadows, tangled and confusing.
 With that light came courage.

 We have a choice: we can shy away from discussing climate change with young people, thereby sending the message that the topic is too terrifying for consideration and certainly too big for us to do anything about.
 Or we can embrace the opportunity for honest, open discussion, and thereby model holding complex emotions as we consider climate change while also cultivating the awareness that solutions exist and we have the power to enact positive change.